Probing the Ground State of the Antiferromagnetic Heisenberg Model on the Kagome Lattice using Geometrically Informed Variational Quantum Eigensolver: Experimental Results

 \section{Experimental Results}

-In this section, we describe the variational quantum eigensolving for the ground state experiments on quantum devices using the detailed methods.
+In this section, we expose the variational quantum eigensolving for the ground state experiments on quantum devices.
 The purpose is to test the performance of optimizers and quantum error mitigation techniques in real situations.
 First, we show the experiments on three qubits for a system of three spin-$1/2$ sites.
 Then, we show experiments for $12$~Heisenberg interacting spin-$1/2$ sites connected in one kagome star.

-\subsection{Antiferromagnetic Heisenberg interacting $1/2$~spins triangle}
+\subsection{Antiferromagnetic Heisenberg interacting 1/2~spins triangle}